Troop carriers seized: Is China sending Singapore a message?

 - Analysts says seizure could be way for China to indicate its displeasure

+- Global Times newspaper says carriers should be confiscated and melted down

-(CNN)Singapore is scrambling to recover nine armored troop carriers that have been impounded in Hong Kong for almost a week after they were used in a military training exercise in Taiwan.
+(CNN)Singapore is scrambling to recover nine armored troop carriers that have been impounded in Hong Kong for a week after they were used in a military training exercise in Taiwan.

 Singapore's Ministry of Defence said the shipment of Terrex infantry carriers had been delayed on November 23 during a routine inspection by Hong Kong Customs.
 Local media reports have suggested the seizure was at Beijing's request.